Nagore Shahul Hamid: Festivals

 Kanduri festival is a 14‑day event celebrated for the annual urs(anniversary) of the saint.
 The urs is celebrated in commemoration of the anniversary of the saint's death, and pilgrims participate in the rituals and rites.
-The word kanduri is derived from Persian word for table cloth.
+The word kanduri is derived from Persian word for tablecloth.
 The festival is also called Qadir Wali Ke Fande festival.
 A saffron flag carrying ceremony is also observed when the flag is carried in procession from the devotee's house after a procession in streets and hoisted on a tree known as Fande ka Fahad.
 The Islamic rites include the recitation of Quranic verses and observance of Fatiha ritual.
-The main attractin of the festival is the presence of Fakhir Jamas(mendicant priests) and the disciples of the saint who witness the festival.
+The main attraction of the festival is the presence of Fakhir Jamas(mendicant priests) and the disciples of the saint who witness the festival.
 On the 9th day of Jamathul Akhir month, at 10 p.m., one of the disciples (called pir) is chosen for the spiritual exercise of offering prayers to the saint.
 The pir throws lemons at the end of the prayers on the devotees, which is believed to provide miraculous relief to worldly sorrows.
 The festival is also seen as a sacred exchange between Hindus and Muslims expressing solidarity of mixed faith in the region.
 In the evening of the ninth day of Akhir month, the chariot containing sandal paste is pulled by the pilgrims and devotees accompanied by banging of instruments across the streets of Nagore.
-The sandal paste is received by the saint's descendants and used to anoint the on the Rowla Sharif of the saint by the spiritual successor (Khalifa) of the dargaha.
+The sandal paste is received by the saint's descendants and used to anoint the on the Rowla Sharif of the saint by the spiritual successor (Kalifa) of the dargah.